-Upon getting sober, many people may wonder what is going to happen to their dating life.
+Upon getting sober, many people wonder what will happen to their dating life.

-It’s so common to meet up at a bar for a first date, or grab a glass of wine with dinner at a nice restaurant.
-In fact, most people don't think twice about it.
-So when you stop drinking, how do you keep dating?
+It’s so common to meet up at a bar for a first date, or to grab a glass of wine with dinner at a nice restaurant.
+In fact, most people don’t think twice about it.
+But now that you’re sober, you have to think about it.
+When you stop drinking, how do you keep dating?

-The truth is that while possible, it can still be tricky to navigate.
+The truth is that while possible, it can be tricky to navigate dating someone who is not sober.
 So here are a few pointers for dating someone who drinks if you are in recovery.

-I’ve always believed it’s important to know what you are getting into when dating someone.
-It will be much smoother from the get-go if you tell the truth right off the bat.
+I’ve always believed that it’s important to know what you are getting into when dating someone.
+Things be much smoother from the get-go if you tell the truth right off the bat.
 It may not be easy to tell someone you no longer drink, but doing so right away will set the tone for the relationship.
-It’s a common fear that a potential partner may no longer be interested if they find out you are sober while they are not.
+A common fear is that a potential partner may no longer be interested when they find out you are sober while they are not.
 But if that’s the case, they probably weren’t a person worth keeping around anyway.